 ‘You want my number…?’
 I eventually asked.

-He smiled and nodded furiously.
+He smiled and nodded, furiously.

 Knowing I couldn’t possibly explain that I was seeing someone, I said ‘Plovdiv’ a few times in the hope he would understand I was moving on after Melnik.
 I smiled a lot.
 He smiled a lot.
 I don’t really know what was communicated, but it seemed positive, and I wondered hypothetically how a phone conversation would even work.

-Despite that ordeal, I did get better at navigating Bulgaria – check out the Bulgaria Travel Guide for more info.
+Heading to Bulgaria?
+Check out the Bulgaria Travel Guide for more info.